 Modi also sought a discussion on advances in telemedicine, use of ‘Make in India’ products and IT tools in the medical sector for a healthier society.

-Addressing the 25th anniversary celebrations of the Rajiv Gandhi University of Health Sciences in Bengaluru via video, he said today the world is facing one of the biggest crisis since the two world wars.
+Addressing the 25th-anniversary celebrations of the Rajiv Gandhi University of Health Sciences in Bengaluru via video, he said today the world is facing one of the biggest crises since the two world wars.

 Like the world changed pre and post-World Wars, the same way the “pre and post COVID” world will be different, he said.

 In these times, Modi said the world is looking up to doctors, nurses, medical staff and the scientific community with hope and gratitude.

 “The world seeks both care and cure from you,” he said.

 Seeking a global approach to dealing with the health crisis, the prime minister said earlier that the globalization debates have focused on economic issues.

 “Now, the world must unite and focus on humanity- centric aspects of development.
 Advancements nations make in the health sector will matter more than ever before,” he told the gathering.

 He said there were three things on which he would urge “maximum discussion and participation” and these include telemedicines, Make in India products in the health sector and use of IT-based tools.

 He proposed work on new models that make telemedicine popular on a larger scale.